How to: Extend the Visual Studio Build Process

 Overriding Predefined Targets

-The common targets contains a set of predefined empty targets that is called before and after some of the major targets in the build process.
+The Microsoft.Common.targets file contains a set of predefined empty targets that are called before and after some of the major targets in the build process.
 For example, MSBuild calls the

 BeforeBuild target before the main